publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2A/schI/m__us_usc_t15_s77r.md

             (D)

-  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-There are two subpars.
-(D). </sup></sup>  a rule or regulation adopted pursuant to [section 77c(b)(2) of this title][/us/usc/t15/s77c/b/2] and such security is—
+             a rule or regulation adopted pursuant to [section 77c(b)(2) of this title][/us/usc/t15/s77c/b/2] and such security is—

                 (i) offered or sold on a national securities exchange; or

                 (ii) offered or sold to a qualified purchaser, as defined by the Commission pursuant to paragraph (3) with respect to that purchase or sale;

-            (D) 2 [section 77c(a) of this title][/us/usc/t15/s77c/a], other than the offer or sale of a security that is exempt from such registration pursuant to paragraph (4), (10), or (11) of such section, except that a municipal security that is exempt from such registration pursuant to paragraph (2) of such section is not a covered security with respect to the offer or sale of such security in the State in which the issuer of such security is located; or
+            (E) [section 77c(a) of this title][/us/usc/t15/s77c/a], other than the offer or sale of a security that is exempt from such registration pursuant to paragraph (4), (10), or (11) of such section, except that a municipal security that is exempt from such registration pursuant to paragraph (2) of such section is not a covered security with respect to the offer or sale of such security in the State in which the issuer of such security is located;

-            (E) Commission rules or regulations issued under section 77d(2) 1 of this title, except that this subparagraph does not prohibit a State from imposing notice filing requirements that are substantially similar to those required by rule or regulation under section 77d(2) 1 of this title that are in effect on September 1, 1996.
+            (F) Commission rules or regulations issued under section 77d(2) 1 of this title, except that this subparagraph does not prohibit a State from imposing notice filing requirements that are substantially similar to those required by rule or regulation under section 77d(2) 1 of this title that are in effect on September 1, 1996; or

+            (G) [section 77d(a)(7) of this title][/us/usc/t15/s77d/a/7].

     (c) __Preservation of authority__

         (1) __Fraud authority__

-        Consistent with this section, the securities commission (or any agency or office performing like functions) of any State shall retain jurisdiction under the laws of such State to investigate and bring enforcement actions, in connection with securities or securities transactions  <sup>\[3\]</sup>  <sup><sup> 3 So in original.
+        Consistent with this section, the securities commission (or any agency or office performing like functions) of any State shall retain jurisdiction under the laws of such State to investigate and bring enforcement actions, in connection with securities or securities transactions  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
 The words “in connection with securities or securities transactions” probably should be part of subpar.
 (A). </sup></sup>

             (A)